originphp/framework/docs/models.md

     $this->Article->save($article);
 ```

-If you are processing updated data from the request then the preferred way is using the model `patch` method, this will take the existing entity and then patch it using an array of data.
-The patch method marshalls the data, includes some security features and is clever enough to work with associated data as well.
+If you are processing updated data from the request then the preferred way is using the model `patch` method, this will take the existing entity and then patch it using an array of data, the primary key is automatically added.

+The patch method marshals the data, includes some security features and is clever enough to work with associated data as well.
 You can pass an array with the key `fields` and array of a fields which are whitelisted, this will filter out any non specified fields which protect you from mass assignment attacks.

 ```php
 class ArticlesController extends AppController